A11y Consulting Site

 Accessibility

-An accessibility consulting site that fails its own standards would be career-ending.
+An accessibility consulting site has to meet its own standards — anything less undermines the entire premise.
 Every element was built and tested to WCAG 2.1 Level AA, with a published accessibility statement inviting users to report barriers.

 Color & contrast: Terracotta-on-cream palette tested to meet AA thresholds (4.5:1 text, 3:1 UI).
 No information conveyed by color alone.